wtmtmw/Capmeter8/README.md

 ## Hardware Configuration
 Hardware support is provided by package [daqx](https://github.com/wtmtmw/daqx), which only supports boards from Measurement Computing for now.
 Support for National Instruments boards will be added in the future.

-Capmeter8 is developed using a [USB-1608GX-2AO](https://digilent.com/shop/mcc-usb-1608g-series-high-speed-multifunction-usb-daq-devices/) board from Measurement Computing.
+Capmeter8 is developed using a [USB-1608GX-2AO](https://digilent.com/shop/mcc-usb-1608g-series-high-speed-multifunction-usb-daq-devices/) board (default device ID #0) from Measurement Computing.
 ### Connection
 AO0 → AI0 and Trig<br>
-AO1 → External command of the patch clamp (20mV/V)
+AO1 → External command of the patch clamp (default command sensitivity: 20mV/V)

 AI0 → AO0<br>
 AI1 → Current signal from the patch clamp<br>